- Take the Menopause Quiz

 Theoretically, early treatment with anti-HIV medications may help the body's immune system fight the virus.
 So far, early treatment cannot cure or eradicate the virus.
-Therefore, early detection is most important to prevent the spread of the virus.
+Therefore, early detection is most important to prevent viral spread.

-The virus is present in the blood, genital, and other body secretions of virtually all infected individuals, regardless of whether or not they have symptoms.
+The HIV virus may be present in the blood, genital fluid, and other body secretions of virtually all infected individuals, regardless of whether or not they have symptoms.
 The HIV virus is spread from one person to another when these secretions come in contact with the vagina, anal area, mouth, or eyes, or with a break in the skin, such as from a cut, bruise, sore, or puncture by a needle.
 Sexual transmission of HIV has been described from men to men, men to women, women to men, and women to women through vaginal, anal, and oral sex.

 Prevention of spread of HIV

 - Abstinence from sex until both partners are certain that they are not infected (for example both partners test negative for HIV antibody after the last potential exposure) is paramount in preventing the spread of HIV.
 While most newly infected individuals test positive by two months after infection, up to 5% are still negative after six months with routine testing.
 If abstinence is not possible, use latex barriers such as a condoms should be used.
 A dental dam (i.e. a piece of latex that prevents vaginal secretions from coming in direct contact with the mouth) can also be employed.